- Home

 6. Tuna pasta with olive oil and garlic

 Most of us have those days when we get home hungry, tired, and ready to flop, only to find nothing in the fridge.
-On one of those evenings, this dish is ideal as not only is it quick to knock up, but the ingredients are almost exclusively store cupboard staples.
-So, if your fridge is empty, no problem!
+On one of those evenings, this dish is ideal as it’s quick to knock up, and the ingredients are almost all store cupboard staples.

 All you need for this dish is pasta (spaghetti, linguine, farfalle, or penne work best), olive oil, garlic, chilli flakes, and tinned tuna.